IM-TECHNO/IM-TECHNO/README.md

 # 💫 About Me:
 Hello !
 I'm Techno.
-A Web-Dev with a great passion to code. <br>I'm a CyberSec enthusiast.<br>Twitter/Discord Bot Dev.
+A backend dev with a great passion to code. <br>I'm a CyberSec/Infra enthusiast.<br>Hardware Hacker.

 # 💻 Tech Stack: